Pheochromocytoma Clinical Presentation

 • Ileus

-The above-mentioned café au lait spots are patches of cutaneous pigmentation that vary from 1-10 mm and can occur any place on the body.
-Characteristic locations include the axillae and intertriginous areas (groin).
-The name refers to the color of the lesions, which varies from light to dark brown.
+When pheochromocytoma occurs as part of a hereditary syndrome, other manifestations of the syndrome may be noted.
+In patients with neurofibromatosis, these include neurofibromas and café au lait spots.
+The latter are patches of cutaneous pigmentation that vary from 1-10 mm and can occur any place on the body; characteristic locations include the axillae and intertriginous areas (groin).
+The name café au lait refers to the color of the lesions, which varies from light to dark brown.

 Previous